sahilv7/Sample_Item/README.md

-# Sample_Item
+# Sample_Item - v1
-Just Some practice activity
+Just some practice activity for the training session of the course to demonstrate how readME works.